 Today marks exactly a half-century since the assassination of the man on the half-dollar.
-Incredibly, for a nation that lives in the now and doesn’t hold on to past trauma for long, we still treat the JFK assassination as something painful and personal.
+Incredibly, for a nation that lives in the now and doesn’t hold on to past trauma for long, we still treat the JFK assassination as something immediate and personal.

 The trauma of the assassination was threefold: